BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 | Curfews / local strikes | Zone locked.
 No pickups or deliveries possible. |
 | Platform outages | Orders stop.
 Worker is ready.
 Platform isn't. |

 Traditional insurance covers accidents — not lost daily wages.
 Government schemes explicitly exclude informal gig workers.
-Every existing product either demands proof Ravi cannot provide, or pays a flat ₹300 disconnected from what he actually lost.
+Every existing product either demands proof Swamy cannot provide, or pays a flat ₹300 disconnected from what he actually lost.

 **The gap in one sentence:** no system today answers *what a specific worker lost at a specific time* — and proves it without asking them to prove it.